 Aggregators are DeFi protocols that look for the best APY through multiple platforms and automatically invest your cryptocurrencies on the highest-yielding protocol.
 The 1inch platform is a great example you can check out.

-Much like Trivago that scans different websites to get you the best hotel deals, Aggregators are DeFi protocols that scan different platforms to give you the best APY on your investments.
-For example, Yearn Finance.
-It is an aggregator that looks through multiple DeFi lending platforms and even switches your funds automatically to get you the best rates possible.
+Much like Trivago, that scans different websites to get you the best hotel deals, Aggregators are DeFi protocols that scan different platforms to give you the best APY on your investments.
+For example, Yearn Finance, an aggregator that looks through multiple DeFi lending platforms.
+It even switches your funds automatically to get you the best rates possible.

-In the DeFi space, cryptocurrencies have different prices on different DEXs – and with AMMs operating their own internal market with its own values, these two frequently differ from external market pricing.
+In the DeFi space, cryptocurrencies have different prices on different DEXs.
+With AMMs operating their own internal market with its own values, these two frequently differ from external market pricing.
 This price discrepancy opens up a small window of opportunity for traders to make a quick profit – it is called arbitrage trading.

-Now you have your trustty DeFi glossary, you’re all set to start benefiting from this incredible industry.
-Did we miss anything?
+Now you have your trusty DeFi glossary.
+You’re all set to start benefiting from this incredible industry.
+Is there anything missing?

-Where traditional finance was exclusionary, dominated by a central few, and offered poor rewards for its users, decentralized finance has opened up a whole new financial world of opportunities that allow more people than ever to participate, and to do so fairly.
+Where traditional finance was exclusionary, dominated by a central few, and offered poor rewards for its users, decentralized finance has opened up a whole new financial world of opportunities.
+Allowing more people than ever to participate and to do so fairly.

 Yes, DeFi looks confusing if you are not familiar with the space.
-However, if you take the time to learn a few key terms, you’ll be able to navigate the ecosystem with confidence and access the benefits of the new services it offers.
+However, if you take the time to learn a few key terms in the DeFi glossary, you’ll be able to navigate the ecosystem with confidence and access the benefits of the new services it offers.
 Here, we’ve given you what you need to start your DeFi journey – go forth and enjoy the ride!

-Trust yourseld and keep on learning.
-If you’re getting to grips with the unbelievable world of DeFi – trust us, we have you covered.
+Trust yourself and keep on learning.
+If you’re getting to grips with the unbelievable world of DeFi – trust us, you are covered.
 Check out our School of Block episode for a deeper introduction to the financial revolution.